Last Updated on September 6, 2023 by Tim Wells

 Thankfully, I could install it right from the Google Play Store, so that wasn’t necessary for me.
 Netflix, unfortunately, still needed to be sideloaded manually.
 For more on that process, check out my tutorial here.

 Amazon Prime Video looked good, although it could not play 4K content.
 Since it’s got a native Android TV app, the navigation was seamless and worked really well with the remote.

 The same cannot be said for Netflix.
-Navigating the pure Android app was clunky, and needs an air mouse to really make it work.
+Navigating the pure Android app was clunky and needed an air mouse to make it work.
 Since Netflix is limited to SD content, it looked grainy on anything larger than a 32″ TV.

 The Verdict: Is the MeCool KD1 Worth It?

-If you’re looking for Android TV sticks, check out my roundup review here.
+Check out my roundup review here if you’re looking for Android TV sticks.
 Or, if you’re looking for a great Android TV streamer that won’t break the bank, check out my article discussing the best cheap Android TV devices for the money!

 - How to Enable Unknown Sources on Chromecast with Google TV - October 30, 2023